 The image was carved to commemorate His Majesty The King of Thailand’s Golden Jubilee in 1996.
 Computer software was used to create the image, which was engraved into the mountain using lasers.
 The carvings were filled with gold.

-The Wat Phra Yai Temple or Big Buddha Hill is another iconic landmark in Pattaya.
-The 18-meter-tall Buddha image is popular with Thais and visitors alike.
+The Big Buddha statue in Wat Phra Yai Temple is another iconic landmark in Pattaya.
+The 18-meter-tall gold painted Buddha image is popular with Thai people and visitors alike.

-At the entrance to the temple is a large staircase, flanked by golden nags (cobras).
+At the entrance to the temple is a large staircase, flanked by golden nags (snakes).
 The walk up the staircase will lead you to a number of golden Buddha images that surround the Big Buddha statue.
-These statues represent different days of the week.
 You can also enjoy beautiful views of Jomtien and the ocean from the temple.